Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 04 · What should I do?

 Which checklist should a long-term holder follow?
 Four things.
-One: move large amounts to a cold wallet for offline storage, buying the hardware wallet through official channels.
+One: move large amounts to a Cold Wallet for offline storage, buying the hardware wallet through official channels.
 Two: make multiple seed backups, distributed across separate secure physical locations, achieving both not-lost and not-leaked.
 Three: design an inheritable mechanism (split custody / instruction document / multisig) so assets are reachable by family after something happens to you, yet not misused while you're alive.
 Four: keep complete purchase dates, prices, and transaction records, useful later for reporting, exiting, and passing on.
 Do these four and your long-term holdings are truly secure.

 Diagram